 I want to display a skewed sense of altruism, feel I’m selflessly helping these cute little girls in merit badges.
 It’s a donation, really.
 I want to tell myself I’m donating money for several boxes of yummy waist expanding cookies.
 It’s the American thing to do.

-I suppose it’s a very good thing I bake, cause those little girls won’t be knockin’ on my door anytime in the foreseeable future.
-Also a good thing I was scouting the blogs and stumbled upon In Katrina’s Kitchen the other day - cause otherwise I wouldn’t have found my favorite Girl Scout cookie – The Caramel De-lite, otherwise known as the Samoa.
+So one day as I was scouting the blogs I stumbled upon In Katrina’s Kitchen - And found my favorite Girl Scout cookie – The Caramel De-lite; otherwise known as the Samoa.

 I think naming the cookie after a calorie-ridden Sumo wrestler is much better - And let me not kid you, this bad boy is chock-full of calories.

 I promptly toss the box in the recycling when I buy them.
 I don’t wanna know…

 What’s not to love about these… These… pretty lil’ things?
 These irresistible bites of pure addictive bliss?